risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 ## Optional: Customize your RisingWave deployment

-During installation or upgrade, you can customze your RisingWave deployment by providing the configuration file `values.yml`.
+During installation or upgrade, you can customize your RisingWave deployment by providing the configuration file `values.yml`.
 You should edit the file before specifying it during installation or upgrade.

 To customize your deployment during installation, run this command instead: